PostHog/posthog.com/contents/blog/clickhouse-vs-bigquery.md

 ![Shared Nothing Architecture.png](../images/blog/clickhouse-vs-bigquery/shared-nothing-architecture.png)

 Accordingly, ClickHouse can scale in all three dimensions (storage, memory, and compute) by simply upgrading the machine.
-However, scaling is still tedious — new storage and compute cannot be added at a whim to the same instance; instead, a new instance needs to be provisioned and data needs to be migrated from one to another.
+However, scaling is still tedious — new storage and compute cannot be added on a whim to the same instance; instead, a new instance needs to be provisioned and data needs to be migrated from one to another.

 ![Clickhouse_ 3 Dimensions.png](../images/blog/clickhouse-vs-bigquery/clickhouse-3-dimensions.png)

 ClickHouse’s magic happens in the way it compresses data, pre-aggregates data, and uses specialized engines accessing a device’s full compute potential.
-If we consider BigQuery to be a United-scale commercial airliner, then ClickHouse is a fighter jet.
+If BigQuery is a commercial airliner, then ClickHouse is a fighter jet.

 ### ClickHouse Cloud’s Architecture